feichao93/minesweeper/README.md

 In `onMouseDown`, if the game is not running, then the mouse down event is ignored, which is equivalent to disabling interactions.
 We do not add `onClick` event listener.
 The click actions are dispatched in `onMouseUp` after checking the mouse state.
 Is this way we implements mouse interactions that allow click behavior and allow mouse movement when the button is pressed.

 The mouse interactions will be translated to three kinds of redux actions: `LEFT_CLICK`, `MIDDLE_CLICK` and `RIGHT_CLICK`.
 The action describes which button is clicked and the corresponding tile array index.
-There three kinds of actions are processed by saga in *app/sagas.js* which will translate them into more detailed actions like `UNCOVER_MULTIPLE` or `GAME_ON` for reducers.
+There three kinds of actions are processed by saga in *app/sagas.js* which will translate them into more detailed actions like `REVEAL` or `GAME_ON` for reducers.

 Detailed logic could be viewed in *app/App.js* and *app/sagas.js*.